Sidhant-1299/Ariadne/README.md

 If Ariadne produces confidence without evidence, it has failed.

+If it suggests payloads without context, it has failed.

 If it generates activity without learning, it has failed.

 If it makes the researcher less precise, it has failed.